istio/istio.io/content/docs/tasks/traffic-management/secure-ingress/sds/index.md

 describes how to configure an ingress gateway to expose an HTTP endpoint of a service to external traffic.
 This task shows how to do it but using HTTPS access to the service with either simple or mutual TLS.
-The private key, server certificate and root certificate which is required in mutual TLS are configured using Secret Discovery Service (SDS).
+The private key, server certificate, and root certificate required in mutual TLS are configured using Secret Discovery Service (SDS).

 ## Before you begin